MichaelKim/lyra/README.md

   - Space to play/pause
   - Left/right arrow keys to skip 10 seconds
 - Editing metadata input fields should wrap
+- Setup browser build target
+  - Extract all platform specific code into separate file
+    - Browser, desktop
+  - Browser
+    - Settings only has "Clear data"
+    - Storage: localStorage?
+    - How to get the webpack config? electron-webpack
+- Show queue
+- Queue management
+  - Cap previous queue list to 50? songs
+  - Cache should only contain songs that are in queue
+    - Resetting queue will delete cache fully
+    - Song getting pushed off of prev queue will be removed from cache if it's in it

 Refactor: